 In a roasting dish, make a bed for the roast with onion.
 Place the garlic around.

 If the roast is no wrapped in bacon, rub a little salt on all sides of the roast, let stand for a while, then sear the meat on all sides in a hot fry pan with a little EVOO.

 Place the meat in a roasting pan, deglaze the skillet with the wine and add the wine to the roasting pan.

-Place a few knobs of butter on the roast.
+If roast not wrapped, place a few knobs of butter on the roast.